ietf/id-guidelines/README.md

 - [ ] Verify that references to other Internet-Drafts use this format: author, "title", name-version (work in progress), date.
 For instance:

-        Foo, "The Specific Subject", draft-foo-bar-specific-subject-00 (work
+        Foo, "The Specific Subject", Work in Progress, Internet-Draft, draft-foo-bar-specific-subject-00,
-        in progress, April 2021.
+        17 April 2021.

 Note that normative references to I-Ds will cause the referencing document to wait in the RFC Editor queue for the referenced I-Ds to be published as RFCs.